skanehira/docui/README.md

 # docui - GUI Docker Client With Go

 ## About docui
-docui is gui docker client.
+docui is cui docker client.
 docui can do thises.

 - image